kkester/drive/README.md

 * title - optional - The descriptive Localized name of the Link.
 * method - optional - defaults to GET - the HTTP verb that should be used to invoke the Link.
 * type - optional - Specifies the content type that should be used for the payload sent to the Link URI.
-* schemaRef -optional - Specifies the schema definintion to use for the link.
+* $ref -optional - Specifies the schema definintion to use for the link.

 **Example:**
 ```JSON